timseriakov/TimSeriakov/README.md

 ## 👨‍💻 About Me

-I help teams turn complex business domains into structured, scalable, and understandable systems — guided by **DDD**, **VDD**, and the principle of _“value first, technology second.”_
+Helping teams turn complex business domains into structured, scalable, and understandable systems — guided by DDD, VDD, and the principle of “value first, technology second.”
-I care deeply about sound abstractions, the way teams interact with code, and strong internal tools.
+Deeply focused on sound abstractions, team-code interaction, and strong internal tooling.

-I work at the intersection of architecture, UX, and automation:
-designing APIs, building thoughtful UIs, creating CLI tools, and improving Developer Experience.
+Working at the intersection of architecture, UX, and automation: designing APIs, building thoughtful UIs, creating CLI tools, and improving Developer Experience.

-The terminal and keyboard are my primary interfaces — I’m a CLI and keyboard ninja.
+The terminal and keyboard are primary interfaces — a CLI-first, keyboard-driven mindset.
-I build tools that move fast, feel right, and don’t get in the way.
+Tools should move fast, feel right, and never get in the way.

-I treat documentation as a first-class part of the product: **automated**, **living**, and **genuinely helpful**.
+Documentation is treated as a first-class part of the product: automated, living, and genuinely helpful.

 ## 🛠️ What I've Done